kevin-dyer/unity-wc/src/components/unity-text-input/unity-text-input.md

 ## Changelog:

+### v1.4.1
+- added css variable to set bottom height to allow it to be set to auto to change dynamically based on remark or error text.

 ### v1.4.0
 - changed default text error position to deafult (static) instead of absolute
 - added `hideErrors` and `wrapErrors` attributes